 Lots of mirrors, glass and other reflective surfaces — in this film mirrors and windows come to the fore

-I had a bit of trouble applying the steps to the film — partly perhaps because I need to see it again to be sure, but also because I think (as Roger Ebert pointed out) this story is a ‘waiting game’.
-Unlike some of the most popular and memorable films, this one has a largely passive protagonist, whose only real motivation is to do nothing and keep the status quo.
+I think (as Roger Ebert pointed out) this story is a ‘waiting game’.
+Unlike some of the most popular and memorable films, this one has a largely passive main character, whose only real motivation is to do nothing and keep the status quo.
 This was perhaps the writer’s biggest challenge.
 The writer also had to be very careful about the reveals, saving the one big reveal right until the very end.
-This meant that there could be no dramatic irony or anything like that — the audience has to be kept in the dark for as long as the protagonist is kept in the dark.
+This meant that there could be no dramatic irony or anything like that — the audience has to be kept in the dark for as long as the main character is kept in the dark.
 This suspense bored Roger Ebert, who no doubt could guess what was going to happen due to having seen so many films; other fans absolutely loved the atmosphere regardless.

 Why do some critics think this story drags?
-It became clear to me when I realised I was having trouble with the 22 steps, and I think the story might seem slow because both Grace and her fake-opponent ally Mrs Mills were both waiting for each other to reveal themselves.
+I think the story might seem slow because both Grace and her fake-opponent ally Mrs Mills were both waiting for each other to reveal themselves.
 Usually, you’ve got a driven hero and an equally driven opponent.
 The real opponents, who are very driven to rid their house of ghosts, are unseen by the audience, which is another problem the writer had to overcome.

 At the end of this story Grace will realise she is dead.
 She thinks she is still alive.
 She needs to realise she is dead before she can begin to ‘live’ her death.
 But the death is really a metaphor for the one terrible thing she did to her children — the killing could be compared to anything which damages a relationship irreparably, from which there’s no going back.